 How to request equipment

-You can choose to manage your equipment needs in consultation with your case manager, or contact your icare coordinator directly.
+You can choose to manage your equipment needs in consultation with your case manager, or contact your icare contact directly.

 Some items require a prescription from an allied health professional, such as an occupational therapist or physiotherapist.